Article

 • Truman Home in Independence – Get an inside look at Truman’s life at his home, which is a National Historic Site.
 Truman lived here from 1919 until he died in 1972, spanning the years before, during and after his presidency.

-• Harry S. Truman Walking Trail – Follow the president’s footsteps – quite literally – as you walk this 2.7-mile path around Independence.
-It’s said to have been Truman’s favorite walking route and today includes 43 informational plaques.
+• Harry S Truman Walking Trail – Follow the president’s footsteps – quite literally – as you walk this 2.7-mile path around Independence.
+It’s said to have been Truman’s favorite walking route and today, it includes 43 informational plaques.

 • Harry S Truman Birthplace State Historic Site – See where it all began for Truman.
 Outside this small home, located about two hours south of Independence, stands an Austrian pine tree planted by Harry’s father on the day the future president was born.